Welcome to today's edition of the Rush 24-7 podcast.

 Well, if enough Americans had been concerned about that, they would not have voted for Senator Obama.

-Of course no homeland security chief under President Obama is going to be ardent enough about protecting our borders.
+Of course, no homeland security chief under President Obama is going to be ardent enough about protecting our borders.

-It's only in the last uh 18 months that President Bush's homeland security chief has been ardent enough about our borders.
+It's only in the last 18 months that President Bush's homeland security chief has been ardent enough about our borders.

-And I like Mike Chertoff, I really do.
+And I like Mike Chertoff.

-Uh could you maybe beef things up along the southern border?
+Could you maybe beef things up along the southern border?

 All about that.

-But we have wave upon wave of uh of illegal immigrants coming across the southern border, and that's definitely an economic issue, but also a homeland security issue, and he really kind of blew me off.
+But we have wave upon wave of illegal immigrants coming across the southern border.

-Well, we can't be worried, but it was a de-emphasis on what he called the economic immigrants as opposed to the terrorist immigrants, and silly me, I got greedy, I wanted him to be concerned about both.
+Well, we can't be worried, but it was a de-emphasis on what he called the economic immigrants as opposed to the terrorist immigrants.

 I told him so.

-Did you notice that ice buses were really starting to pull up to a whole lot of meat packing plants in the Midwest and actually rolling out with seats full of actual illegal immigrants?
+Then I'm sure you noticed around late 06, early, let's make it 07, early 07, did you notice that ICE buses were really starting to pull up to a whole lot of meatpacking plants in the Midwest and actually rolling out with seats full of actual illegal immigrants?

 And the next time I talked to Mike Chertoff, oh, I nearly hugged him through the phone.